gilmoreorless/drone-ver/README.md

 ### Node module

-For more control over the version, you can include drone-ver as a dependency.
+For more control over the version, you can include Drone-Ver as a dependency.

 ```sh
 npm install --save-dev drone-ver